Tuesday, March 24, 2026

 Software Portfolio Playbook: How Industrial Companies Can Turn Digital Ambition into Scalable Businesses

-For more than a decade, industrial companies have pursued the same ambition: to become serious software players.
-Some have made real progress.
-Many have not.
-And the pattern is now unmistakable: software outcomes are not primarily determined by technology choices.
+The pattern is clear: software outcomes are not primarily determined by technology choices.
 They are determined by portfolio governance—how decisions are made, how resources move, and where accountability sits.

 Why a portfolio playbook is now essential